How I beat the dreaded writer’s block

 The exercises I devised to help friends, family and aspiring journalists to acquire confidence and self-belief have proved highly successful.
 So much so that I now base all my writing courses – whatever the topic – on these techniques and on the same underlying philosophy.
 I truly believe that everyone can write.
 It is not a rare talent, or something only a few special people can do, as many hundreds of Unleash participants from all walks of life have successfully proved.

-In the last ten years or more, I have witnessed remarkable transformations during and following the Unleash Your Writing Power course, not only in people’s writing, but often in their lives.
-People have sometimes had the courage to make big changes once they feel free to be their real selves.
+In the last two decades or more, I have witnessed remarkable transformations during and following the Unleash Your Writing Power course, not only in people’s writing, but often in their lives.
+People have sometimes found the courage to make big changes once they feel free to be their real selves.
 And this has been an unexpected but rewarding bonus.